gkwaerp/swift-numeric-springing/README.md

 In addition to `createBasicSpring`, there is also factory method called `createCustomSpring` -- this allows you to tweak the various parameters to get the desired effect.

-### Example Repository
-A sample project showcasing some animations which can be made using this framework can be found [here](https://github.com/LactoseGK/swift-numeric-springing-examples).

 ## Supported types
 The Numeric Springing framework works by making a type conform to the `Springable` protocol.
 A `Spring` operates on `Springable` objects.
 Internally, the Numeric Spring framework does math using `Double`.